PoS Validator

 Use grep to filter for specific events:

-docker compose --profile=init --profile=node logs -f validator 2>&1 | grep 'Submitted new'
+docker compose --profile=init --profile=node logs -f geth 2>&1 | grep 'Looking for peers'docker compose --profile=init --profile=node logs -f beacon 2>&1 | grep 'Synced new block'docker compose --profile=init --profile=node logs -f validator 2>&1 | grep 'Submitted new'